JongikKim/Nass/README.md

 To use sampling, we first build an index with a very low threshold.
 Nass utilizes the index to identify and sample graphs having similar graphs.
 For example, the following commands construct an index with 30% sampling rate.

 > nass-index 2 data/AIDS AIDS.sample.idx <br>
+><br>
 > nass-index 6 data/AIDS AIDS.sample.idx -s 30 -p 8 -M 2000 --coordinator <br>
 > nass-index data/AIDS 123.456.789.111

 The first command makes an index for sampling data graphs, which should be run very fast.
-Then the second command uses the index for sampling and construct index with 30% sampling rate.
+Then the second command uses the index for sampling and construct an index with 30% sampling rate.
 Note that the index constructed from the second command overwrites AIDS.sample.idx.
 The thrid command launches a client for distributed index building.
 For a client node, we don't need any options except the data file and the address of the coordinator.